techworkersco/techworkersco.github.io/call-for-submissions.md

 </p>
 </div>

-<mark>We’ll work closely with you to put your workers’ perspective in writing, 200-1,200 words.
+<mark>We’ll work closely with you to put your workers’ perspective in writing, 200 to 1,200 words.
 It's as much about the process and relationship as it is about the product we publish.
 We do this in service of our editorial vision:</mark>

 - Building critical consciousness of workers as a class with shared interests.
 - Sharing stories based on worker experience educating, organizing, and collective action in tech.